-We get asked about interactive maps and infographics a lot by our charity website clients.
-Things like animations or data driven graphics can be impressive, fun to play with and give a positive overall impression.
+We get asked about building interactive maps a lot by our charity web design clients.
+Things like animations or data-driven graphics can be impressive, fun to play with and give a positive overall impression.

-In this post we unpick what people mean when they talk about interactivity.
-We’ll explore the pros and cons of interactive maps and data driven graphics, when they are appropriate and how to get a great interactive map on your website for free.
+In this post, we unpick what people mean when they talk about interactivity.
+We’ll explore the pros and cons of making interactive maps and data-driven graphics, when they are appropriate and how to get a great interactive map on your website for free.

 What do we mean by ‘interactive’?